Boduru/Langrage-Fit-Interlopation/README.md

 # Langrage-fit-interlopation <br>
 Program that computes for every given point the polynomial equation that reaches all of them.

-Inputs : list of points that you want to be reached
+Inputs : list of points that you want to reach

-Method : the program uses the Langrage Interpolation method to find the correct polynomial equation that fit the given points
+Method : the program uses the Langrage Interpolation method to find the correct polynomial equation that fits the given points

 ## Dependencies